Loading...

 Now, just click on any of those to add it to your formula.

-Since I want the average, I need to add these three fields together, then divide by three.
-CA knows PEMDAS, so using parentheses makes sure that the adding gets done before the dividing.
+Since I want the average, I need to add the three fields together, then divide by three.
+CA know PEMDAS, so using parentheses makes usre that the adding gets done before the dividing.

 Let's build a Metric that pipes in the data from this computed value field.

 And voila!
-You’ve got magically appearing Metric data from a question your client didn’t even know she answered.
-By the same token, it’s often nice to have a computed value show right within the Worksheet.
+You've got magically appearing Metric data from a question your client didn't even know she answered.
+By the same token, it's often nice to have a computed value show right within the Worksheet.
 That value will magically update itself as your client fills out the other parts of the worksheet that are part of the formula.
-This can be nice for something like a total score that grows as your client answers the questions.
-Hidden or displayed, whichever way makes the most sense.
+This can be nice for a total score that grows as your client answers the questions.

-Which functions can a CoachAccountable computed value do?
+Which functions can a CA computed value do?

 Pretty much any valid mathematical expression of arithmetic will work!
 This includes: